 Playfulness allows people to be more relaxed, let go of expectations, and show up with a softer side of themselves.
 I show up with my own playfulness, as much as possible to set the tone.
 Even serious inner work can take playfulness!

 The MAGIC CIRCLE of movement and connection

-Stepping into a space where we can let go of our regular patterns of behaviour, we can experience and experiment different outcomes.
+Stepping into a space where we can let go of our regular patterns of behaviour, we can experience and experiment with different outcomes.
 When we are able to go beyond our pre-concepts, and pre-judgements, there’s space to be amused and surprised.

 As an example, I like to use little rituals to start and end my sessions that make it clear when it starts and when it ends.

-When we work with the body and with movement, we connect in a level that talks beyond words.
+When we work with the body and with movement, we connect at a level that talks beyond words.
 Being in touch with ourselves in that way, we interact from a place of both strength and vulnerability, and we need to make sure that we take ourselves and others into consideration.

-As this is often a way of showing ourselves beyond masks and armours, when I plan my sessions, and when I host them, I have an extra attention to the group and to each individual, in order to respect their needs as much as possible.
+As this is often a way of showing ourselves beyond masks and armour, when I plan my sessions, and when I host them, I have extra attention to the group and to each individual, in order to respect their needs as much as possible.
 Creating a safe space where people can also set their own boundaries is one of my priorities.

 * Thank you to my colleagues in Playful Solutions, especially Konstantin Mitgutsch, for all the discussions and learnings around these topics!